JohnEarnest/Octo/Chip8 Programming.md

 			launch
 		again

-The jump0 instruction can be very useful for eliminating complex nests of branches and conditionals.
-Remember that if your jump table entries are 2 bytes long you can only have 128 in a table (such as if they are jumps) and if they are 4 bytes long you can only have 64 (such as if they are a sub call followed by a return).
+The `jump0` instruction can be very useful for eliminating complex nests of branches and conditionals.
+Remember that if your jump table entries are 2 bytes long you can only have 128 in a table (such as if they are `jump`s) and if they are 4 bytes long you can only have 64 (such as if they are a subroutine `call` followed by a `return`).

 Tiles and Indirection
 ---------------------
-Say you want to make a game that draws a series of 'tiles' to fill the screen as in an RPG overworld.
+Say you want to make a game that draws a series of "tiles" to fill the screen as in an RPG overworld.
 We can start by declaring the tile data the rest of our experiments will use.

 	# 8x8 tiles for a simple RPG-like overworld
 	: ground  0b11101111 0b10111101 0b11110111 0b11011110